5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 ## HandleError in detail

 `HandleError` can be configured in many ways by changing the defaults provided by the `CreateParms` method.
-There is a table with documentation available; execute `]ADOC_Browse #.HandleError` and then scroll to `CreateParms`.
+There is a table with documentation available; execute `]ADoc #.HandleError` and then scroll to `CreateParms`.
 Most of the parameters are self-explaining but some need background information.

 ~~~
       #.HandleError.CreateParms.∆List